How To Use Hydrosols

 Body spray: Hot baths and showers often leave skin tight and dry, especially if you have hard water.
 A liberal spray of hydrosol is not only a lovely perfume, but also hydrates and restores balance to your skin and hair, head to toe.

 Natural perfume: Hydrosols are refreshing, natural perfume's that bring a light, pleasant scent to your hair, skin, and clothes.

 Natural bug repellent: Both Rose Geranium and Peppermint are great mosquito repellents

 All-natural air freshener: Conventional air fresheners are full of toxic chemicals.
 Hydrosols freshen up any space in a safe and enjoyable manner.
 Spearmint and Peppermint hydrosols are a "must have" for any car trip with my carsick prone kiddos.

 Linen refresher: Who doesn't want to drift to sleep with the sweet smell of lavender permeating your dreams?
 Spray pillows and sheets for a luxurious treat.

-DIY skin care: If you enjoy making your facial tonics, body sprays, and lotions you can add hydrosols as the replacement to water.
-Be sure to use a preservative when adding an ingredient to a hydrosol.
+DIY skin care: If you enjoy making your own facial tonics, body sprays, lotions, potions, creams, and serums; you can use hydrosol as a replacement for water.
+Be sure to use a preservative when adding any ingredient to a hydrosol.